Glowing pickle demonstration

 The first known fully documented demonstration was in a 1989 report from Digital Equipment Corporation.
 Although this was published as a full technical note and written up as a scientific paper, the publication date, April Fools' Day of that year, gives some indication as to the light-hearted nature of the document.
+Martin Gardner wrote in 2012 that it was unclear why a pickle only glows on one side, but an experiment in 2026 at Portland State University in Oregon showed that this is because it is always the bottom side where the brine collects.

+In popular media

+Don Herbert (popularly known as Mr. Wizard) performed the glowing pickle demonstration on his Mr. Wizard's World television show on the Nickelodeon channel in 2013.